l1s4/dualDMC/README.md

-# double-conflict-models
+# dualDMC
-Models for double-conflict tasks

-MDMC
+Extension of the Diffusion Model for Conflict Tasks (DMC) for two sources of irrelevant information